willardharris/balena-ads-b/README.md

 # Supported radios

 The default setting of this software is to use a RTL-SDR type radio device.
-However it is also compatible with Mode-S Beast, bladeRF, HackRF, LimeSDR or SoapySDR.
+However it is also compatible with Mode-S Beast, bladeRF, HackRF, LimeSDR and SoapySDR.
 You can find more information on how to configure these device types in the [Using different radio device types](#using-different-radio-device-types) section below.

 # Credits